Louis1351/Drawing-UI-Texture-package/README.md

 ![Header image](https://github.com/Quokka-Indie-Studio/Drawing-UI-Texture-package/blob/main/Images/header.gif)

 # How to install package
-You can add the package with the new Package Manager from the window menu.
+You can add the package with the new Package Manager from the window menu using the repository address https://github.com/Quokka-Indie-Studio/Drawing-UI-Texture-package.git.
 (Window -> Package Manager)

 ![Image of Tutorial git](https://github.com/Quokka-Indie-Studio/Drawing-UI-Texture-package/blob/main/Images/gitTuto.png)